torusresearch/documentation/developing-with-torus/networklist.md

 # Network List

 We support all networks with jrpc endpoints.
-In addition, we provide direction connections to the following network :
+In addition, we provide direct connections to the following networks:

 ![Network list](../.gitbook/assets/networklist.png)